tarwn/lessthandot-hugo/blogs/content/posts/2012-03-15-march-meme15-facebook.md

 </p>

 <p style="text-align: left;">
   Today I am down to 184 friends and I will not let just anyone be a friends with me on Facebook.
 This was probably the best thing I could to do to keep using Facebook.
-Now when I look at the newsfeed, it&#8217;s full of things that I am really interested in seeing.
-I&#8217;m also far less concerned about my privacy because these are all people that I trust.
+Now when I look at the newsfeed, it's full of things that I am really interested in seeing.
+I'm also far less concerned about my privacy because these are all people that I trust.
 (Facebook themselves privacy issues are another subject all together).
 </p>

 <p style="text-align: left;">